Robert-Such/flask_forum/readme.md

 and down vote accordingly.

 Tech Summary:
- - The core of this project uses Flask as the web application framework while SQLAlchemy is used as the abstraction layer in communications between Flask and the Database.
+ - The core of this project uses Flask as the web application framework.
+Overall this is essentially a Flask app that is being paired with a Plotly Dash app.
+The main Flask app serves the routes for forum functions such as posting, commenting, voting etc. whereas the Dash app has been added to serve routes specific to dashboard visualizations.
+ - The dashboard visualizations provide insights into the activity and patterns of the user base such as userbase growth, post/comment volume, most active users/posts etc.  One dashboard also displays the current database schema through an entity relationship diagram.
+ - Both the main Flask app and the Dash app communicate with the database through SQLAlchemy which acts as a layer of abstraction between the apps and an associated SQL database.
+Due to the versatility of SQLALCHEMY, many SQL database variants can be used with this app (and later substituted) without having to worry about syntax specific changes.
+SQLAlchemy supports SQLite, Postgresql, MySQL, Oracle, MS-SQL, Firebird, Sybase and others.
+ - A directory called 'reference' contains a SQL file and jupyter notebook with reference queries for ad hoc analysis of the database contents.
+The SQL file is used to query the database directly while the jupyter notebook uses SQLAlchemy and the inherited context of the Flask app to query the database.
  - Additional capabilities have been granted to Flask through the use of extensions such as:
    - Password hashing functionality through Flask-Bcrypt.
    - User session management (logging in and out etc.) through Flask-Login.
    - Form management and validation through WTForms.
- - Dashboard Visualizations have also been made available through the use of DASH as the visualization framework.
-These visualizations provide insights into the activity and patterns of the user base such as userbase growth, post/comment volume, most active users/posts etc.  One dashboard also displays the current database schema through an entity relationship diagram.
-This information is pulled directly from the sqlalchemy database metadata.
  - The languages used to create this project are python, HTML, and CSS.

 App Behavior & Functionality: